Boring Words

 They didn’t shave the sides of the head, they plucked the hair out.
 That does eliminate the need to shave the sides of your head every day.
 This is not the way the fashion conscious hair people do the modern mohawk.
 The question arises if this non authentic hairstyle is really cultural appropriation.

+Wikipedia goes on to add that this do might not be an Iroquois invention.
 “The hairstyle has been in existence in many parts of the world for millennia.
 For instance, the Clonycavan Man, a 2000-year-old male bog body discovered near Dublin in 2003, was found to be wearing a mohawk styled with plant oil and pine resin.
 Artwork discovered at the Pazyryk burials dating back to 600 BCE depicts Scythian warriors sporting similar mohawks.
 The body of a warrior occupying one of the kurgans had been scalped earlier in life and wore a hair prosthesis in the form of a mohawk.
 Herodotus claimed that the Macai, a northern Libyan tribe, “shave their hair so as to leave tufts, letting the middle of their hair grow long, but round this on all sides shaving it close to the skin.”
 Amongst the Pawnee people, who historically lived along in present-day Nebraska and Kansas, a “mohawk” hair style was common.”

+Part of the polemic took a question and answer format.
 “But, I wear my hair this way as a statement against oppressive cultures and governments.
 How is that racist?”
 “You can take a stand against oppression and dominant cultures without appropriating the cultures of the people being hurt by them.
 Appropriation actually enforces oppression, it does not stand against it.
 Appropriation is part of the problem, not part of the solution”

 To paraphrase this, you can be anti racist without proudly avoiding high maintenance hairdoos.
 Especially one that bears little resemblance to the actual article.